 Government-backed deposit insurance protects bank depositors from the costs of bank failure.
 In the U.S., the FDIC is a deposit insurance program guaranteed by the federal government that all deposit-taking institutions participate in.
-As we show in this section, deposit insurance can distort bank and firm capital structure decisions in the same way as bailouts.

 Let D be the amount of insured depositors a bank has at date 0.
 We assume that insured deposits make up a constant portion of the bank's liabilities, $D = \gamma V{BD}$.
 Because insured depositors are guaranteed to receive their investment back, their debt is risk-free and at time T they are owed De^{Tr_f} by the bank.